aclueless/spair/README.md

 * Component state can be accessed in every part of render code.
     * Spair's components tend to be big, [`Render`] is used for code splitting.
     * You can access the component state in every [`Render`] without having to pass it around.
-    * Component state can also be accessed from queue render.
+    * Component state can also be accessed from queue render, too.
 * No macro is required for constructing DOM.
     * But Spair is quite verbose because of this.
     * (But a macro can be built on top of Spair)
 * Basic router
-* fetch - as a command
+* fetch command
     * JSON, RON
-* async - as a command
+* async command
-    * Can be used for fetching unsupported format.
+    * Can be used for fetching instead of the built-in fetch command.
 * svg

 ### Not support, do you want to contribute?